 Here’s the thing, with the sheer amount of domain registrars available (with much more less known and reliable) and simply choosing the first that comes up is probably not a good idea.

 If you’re wondering, “what’s the difference between them and is one selling you anything the other can’t?”
 Glad you asked because we’re going to answer those questions while giving a list of the best domain name registrars to get your domain name in a reliable name for an affordable, constant and without-surprises pricing.

-But, if you need help in finding the best domain registrar today, we’ve compiled the top domain registrar services that you should definitely check out.
+But, if you need help in finding the best domain registrar today and learn on how to register a domain name, we’ve compiled the top domain registrar services that you should definitely check out.

 When it comes to pricing, Namecheap is hard to beat with some domain names going as low as $0.98 for the first year.
 Their pricing for year after year renewals can range anywhere between over a dollar for less-common top-level-domains (TLD) to around $9 for more favorable options.

-They also offer additional features such as WHOIS privacy protection for $3 a year, guaranteed uptime with their PremiumDNS system at $5 per year, and the option for SSL certificates which starts at $9 per year.
-Plus when you sign up with Namecheap, they give you a year of WHOIS privacy protection and a two-month private email for free.
+They also offer a completely free WHOIS privacy protection (WhoisGuard) for everyone, forever, a guaranteed uptime with their PremiumDNS system at $5 per year, and the option for SSL certificates which starts at $9 per year.

 Namecheap offers online support via its ticket and a live chat system.
 Their chat support system is responsive and customers have praised both its system and support staff.
 However, if you ever want to call someone for immediate help, you won’t be able to do so.